What To Expect.....

 The families that have our puppies are our best source of referral.
 We welcome and encourage communication and a continued relationship long after you’ve received your puppy!
 I find it extremely difficult when one of our puppies leaves and we never hear from them again.
 These puppies are a huge part of our lives for the first 8 weeks of their lives.
 The imprinting done on these puppies is invaluable.
 It’s not uncommon for me to see one of our puppies 12-24 months after they’ve left our home and the puppies will recognize my voice and smell.
 It always gives a warm, fuzzy feeling when they are excited to see us again.
 We very much want communication after the puppy has left our home.
 Feedback on how smart the puppies are, how responsive, their overall health and longevity and their temperament is vital to our breeding program.
 Receiving feedback is the only way we can improve our breeding program and ensure that we are producing sound, healthy, SMART puppies.

-The adoption fee for our puppies is $3,000 with limited ALAA registration.
+The adoption fee for our puppies is $3,800 with limited registration.
 Once you are ready to be placed on our reservations list we will accept a $500 non-refundable deposit.
 The remaining portion of the puppy adoption fee is due by the time the puppy is 7 weeks of age.

 We do not ship our puppies.
 We are located about 25 minutes north of the Portland, OR airport.
 You are encouraged to come meet our puppies, play with them, get to know them and let a puppy pick YOU.
 In situations where you are unable to travel to pick up your puppy we can arrange to have myself (if available) or one of our puppy socializers to bring you a puppy to the airport in your city.
 There is an additional fee for this.
 Usually the cost of travel plus a $100-$500 fee for the person traveling.
 We have several teenagers that get a kick out of visiting various airports and having a meal in a strange city. :-) May there always be a never ending supply of teenagers that like to travel to see strange airports and give puppy snuggles.